-Personal Protective Equipment (PPE)
+Personal Protective Equipment (PPE) -

-Limited reuse and extended use options^b - Extended use refers to the practice of wearing the same PPE (e.g., N95) for multiple encounters with several clients without removing the respirator between client encounters.
+Limited reuse and extended use options^b - Extended use refers to the practice of wearing the same PPE for multiple encounters with several clients without removing the PPE between client encounters.
 Limited reuse refers to the practice of using the same PPE for multiple encounters with patients but doffing after each encounter.
-The respirator PPE is stored between encounters to be donned prior to the next encounter with a patient.
+The PPE is stored between encounters to be donned prior to the next encounter with a patient.
 If possible, limit reuse to no more than five uses per device.

-Extended use is favored because it is expected to involve less touching of the respirator and therefore less risk of contact transmission.
+Extended use is favored because it is expected to involve less touching of the PPE and therefore less risk of contact transmission.
 A combination of both extended use and limited reuse, with appropriate engineering and administrative controls, may optimize PPE use during crisis capacity.

 Any PPE reused must only be used by a single wearer (except properly laundered cloth isolation gowns).
 No sharing.
-Label containers used for storing PPE or label the PPE itself (e.g., on the straps) with the name of the wearer.
-Do not write on the mask of a respirator (e.g., N95), as this affects the filtering efficiency.
+Label containers used for storing PPE or label the PPE itself with the name of the wearer.
+Do not write on the mask of a respirator, as this affects the filtering efficiency, instead write on the strap.